godspeedsystems/gs_doc/docs/microservices/datasources/elasticgraph/elasticgraph.md

 **Configuration: Switching to OpenSearch in Elasticgraph**

 ElasticGraph supports both Elasticsearch and OpenSearch as underlying data stores.
 By default, Elasticsearch is used.
-To configure ElasticGraph to use OpenSearch instead of Elasticsearch, add the following line to the .env file in the ElasticGraph folder or in the elasticsearch.toml file in your project's configuration:
+To configure ElasticGraph to use OpenSearch instead of Elasticsearch, add the following either in an environment variable or in the elasticsearch.toml file in your project's configuration:

+**Way 1: Add the following line to the .env file:**

 ```bash
 ds=aws
 ```

+**Way 2: Add the following line to the elasticsearch.toml file:**
 ```
 sample_project
 └── config